KhushiDoye/KhushiDoye/README.md

 # Hi there, I'm [Khushi Doye]! 👋

 ## About Me
-I am a passionate Java Developer with expertise in a variety of technologies including Core Java, Advanced Java, Spring, Hibernate, SQL for Java and data structures and algorithms using Java.
+I am a passionate Java Developer with expertise in a variety of technologies including Core Java, Advanced Java, HTML, CSS, SQL for Java and data structures and algorithms using Java.
 I love building robust and scalable applications that deliver exceptional user experiences.

 ## Skills
-- **Languages:** Java (Core, Advanced)
+- **Languages:** Java (Core, Advanced), HTML, CSS
-- **Frameworks/Libraries:**  Spring, Hibernate
 - **Databases:** SQL (MySQL, PostgreSQL, etc.)
 - **Other:** Git, RESTful APIs